TopRoupi/grey-hack-repo/README.md

 ## Main Features

-project files can be parser to a string, and the used inside the game to quickly build all the files, without copy and pasting
+project files can be parsed to a string, and then used inside the game to quickly build all the files, without copy and pasting.

+feature preview:
 [![IMAGE ALT TEXT](http://img.youtube.com/vi/oUzte-doaPo/0.jpg)](http://www.youtube.com/watch?v=oUzte-doaPo "Video Title")

 # Repo website